30 day supply: 60 capsules

 Made from premium ingredients and manufactured according to the highest quality standards.

-Recommended dose: two capsules per day of MacularProtect Plus (one capsule, taken twice daily) and two softgels per day of Omega-3 Upgrade (one softgel, taken twice daily).
+Recommended dose: two capsules per day (one capsule taken orally, twice daily).

-For comprehensive protection for macular and whole body health, consider MacularProtect Complete-S, an all-in-one AREDS-based formula (beta-carotene free) with a built-in multinutrient.
+For comprehensive protection for macular and whole body health, consider MacularProtect Complete AREDS2, an all-in-one AREDS and AREDS2-based formula with a built-in multinutrient.

 Suggested Use: take a total of two capsules daily, with meals (one capsule taken orally, twice daily).